kswaldemar/rewind-viewer/README.md

 2. Start localrunner, preferably in render_to_screen=false mode.
 3. Start your strategy of choice.
 4. To be able to drew things in the viewer you will need to create a client, send data to the client in your strategy, and **close the frame** with client command.
-5. There is no need to close the viewer after the strategy is done, simply clean old data (Edit -> Clear frame data, or just Ctrl+R) and start from step 2.
+5. There is no need to close the viewer after the strategy is done, just start from step 2.
+Old drawn data will be cleaned after new connection.

 ## License
 Project sources distributed under [MIT license](https://github.com/kswaldemar/rewind-viewer/blob/master/LICENSE), third parties distributed under their own licences